 And finally, the most important factor in my move was the feeling I had.
 I felt like I wanted to go live somewhere else.
 At first I didn’t know where, but as time passed, I started to realize that Spain was the only place I wanted to live in, so that’s where I went.

-Life is so much more fun when you follow your heart.
+Life is so much more fun when you follow your wisdom.
 I have no idea where I’ll be one year from now, or what I will be doing.
 All I know is that I will be doing something I enjoy.

 I really dislike the way transportation works in our current day and age.
 I’d much rather have some kind of teleportation or anything that’s faster and more comfortable than what we have now.